n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatgroq.md

 ## Node parameters

-* **Model**: The model which will generate the completion.
+* **Model**: Select the model which will generate the completion. n8n dynaymically loads available models from the Groq API.
 Learn more in the [Groq model documentation](https://console.groq.com/docs/models){:target=_blank .external-link}.
-Available models are loaded dynamically from the Groq API.

 ## Node options

-* **Maximum Number of Tokens**: the maximum number of tokens to generate in the completion.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
-* **Sampling Temperature**: controls randomness.
-Lowering the value results in less random completions.
-As the temperature approaches zero, the model will become deterministic and repetitive.
-Valid range is 0 to 1.
+* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
+A higher temperature creates more diverse sampling, but increases the risk of hallucinations.

 ## Templates and examples